environment-aas/platform-iac/readme.md

 # Environment as a Service

+[!IMPORTANT]
+If you came to this article from the Environment as a service articles (one of the first 4) and are lookingfor the setup described i those article please swicth to the `eaas-articles` tag.

 This repo contains a set of gitops configuration to setup a developer platform based on OpenShift.

 This repo mainly focuses on the Environment as a Service use case.